Summer semester 2022: First EuroTeQ Collider at TUM

 In the summer semester of 2022, 12 highly motivated teams worked intensively with their mentors from business and research on solutions for their challenges under the motto "Leave no Waste behind".
 A total of 74 students from various bachelor's and master's programs took part in the project weeks.

-At this point, we would also like to thank all challenge collaborators and mentors for their great commitment and support.
-Without them, the EuroTeQ Collider would have not been possible!
+At this point, we would also like to thank all challenge collaborators and mentors for their outstanding commitment and support.
+Without them, the EuroTeQ Collider would not have been possible!

 EuroTeQaThon: June 10-12, 2022

-After the local Collider project weeks at each of the six EuroTeQ universities, the best projects were presented at the EuroTeQaThon, from June 10 -12.
+After the local Collider project weeks at each of the six EuroTeQ universities, the best projects were presented at the EuroTeQaThon from 10 June to 12 June.
 The EuroTeQaThon was organized by the Junge Akademie and held in pairs:

 - L'X met the participants at the TU/e in Eindhoven and